 In this extremely simple example, the second PHP file simply defines variables containing the various values, achieving separation of data from view.
-Often, the secondary PHP file is more sophisticated, grabbing contents from a database or other storage medium
+Often, the secondary PHP file is more sophisticated, grabbing contents from a database or other storage mediu loops which makes the beginners to learn and understand more easily.